I used Amazon Simple Email Service (Amazon SES) to try to send an email and receive an "Unauthorized" error.

 }

-Check that the sending authorization policy in Amazon SES grants permissions to the delegate sender
+Verify that the sender authorization policy in Amazon SES grants permissions to the delegate sender

-When you authorize other users to send emails from the identities that you own, check that the authorization policy has the correct permissions.
-Also, check for any explicit deny statements.
+When you authorize other users to send emails from the identities that you own, verify that the authorization policy has the correct permissions.
 Make sure that the sender uses the same Amazon SES endpoint in the AWS Region that you verified the identity in.
-You must remove yourself (identity owner) and the delegate sender from the sandbox to send emails to unverified addresses.
-To view, edit, or remove a policy, see Managing your sending authorization policies.
+You must remove the delegate sender's AWS account from the sandbox before it can send emails to unverified addresses.
+To view, edit, or remove a policy, see Managing your identity authorization policies in Amazon SES.